 Vercel

-To enable Pull Request Reviews, go to Site → Settings → Integrations tab and click Add to a repository in the GitHub section.
-You will be redirected to GitHub to enable the integration for your organisation.
+Go to Site → Settings → Integrations tab and click Add to a repository in the GitHub section.
+You will be redirected to GitHub to enable the integration.

 Connecting Calibre to a selected repository

 Calibre requires access to commit statuses, deployments, checks, comments and pull requests.
-We strongly recommend granting access to any selected repositories you’re interested in tracking.
+We strongly recommend granting access only to selected repositories you’re interested in tracking.

-After confirming the link between GitHub and Calibre, you will have to select a primary branch that will be the base for performance comparisons.
+After confirming the link between GitHub and Calibre, select a primary branch that will be the base for performance comparisons.
 This branch should be either deploying to production or a staging environment.
 In most cases, this might be main branch.

 For the most accurate results, make sure you compare two very similar environments.
 Some of the common differentiators producing unreliable results can be using a CDN on production, but not on Pull Request deployments, or the presence of ads or other third parties.

-Calibre will create Pull Request Review tests from any GitHub deployment status.
-If your repository is creating several Vercel deployment environments in Pull Requests (e.g. in monorepo scenarios or when both Site and Storybook preview is created) use Custom deployment environments option and specify both preview and production environment in a comma-separated list:
+Calibre will create tests from any GitHub deployment status.
+If your repository is creating several Vercel deployment environments in Pull Requests (e.g.: in monorepo scenarios or when both Site and Storybook preview is created) use Custom deployment environments option and specify both preview and production environment in a comma-separated list.

 Setting up custom environments for Pull Request Reviews